Running Twitter may be much harder than Elon Musk thinks

 Twitter declined to comment on Musk’s remarks.

 O’Brien reported from Providence, Rhode Island; Krisher reported from Detroit.
-Associated Press writer David Klepper contributed from Providence, Rhode Island.
+Associated Press writers Barbara Ortutay in San Francisco and David Klepper in Providence, Rhode Island contributed to this report.

 See all of AP’s tech coverage at https://apnews.com/hub/technology.